credit card news

 There are a lot of assumptions that can lead to conflict if not discussed.
 Just because something worked a certain way in the past doesn’t mean it will work in the future.
 People don’t know what they don’t know, so those out of the loop don’t know what to ask, and those in the loop think everything is fine and that they don’t need to share more.

 Parents think to themselves, “my kids get along great, and they’re smart, so when we’re gone, they’ll be able to figure it out and stay together as a family.”
-This is often not the case because, above everything else, parents want their kids to get along.
-Some say they would give it all away if it would keep their kids close.
-Parents want the wealth to enhance their lives, not destroy them.
+Above everything else, parents want their kids to get along, but this is often not the case.
+All too often, after the second parent passes, the scorecard comes out and the power grab begins.
+Knowing this, some parents say they would give it all away if it would keep their kids close.
+Parents want the wealth to enhance their children’s lives, not destroy them.
 I often hear parents use Warren Buffet’s quote: “I want them to have enough money to do something, but not enough money to do nothing.”

 The most challenging thing I find in working with these families — and the biggest thing they have working against them is time — finding time to get together and share information.